The average-case complexity of the Word Problem for groups of matrices over $\mathbb{Z}$ is linear: Introduction

 \section{Introduction}

 Let $G$ be a group and let $\Sigma$ be a finite non-empty subset of $G$.
-Let also $\alph = \Sigma \cup \Sigma\inv$.
-The Word Problem for $G$ relative to $\Sigma$ is the following: given a word $w$ over alphabet $\alph$, decide whether the value of $w$ in $G$ is trivial.
+The Word Problem for $G$ relative to $\Sigma$ is the following: given a finite sequence (a word) $w$ of elements of $\Sigma$ and their inverses, decide whether the value of $w$ in $G$ is trivial.
 This problem was introduced by Dehn in the early 20th century \cite{1911:Dehn}, and is considered one of the fundamental problems in algorithmic and combinatorial group theory.
 It is known that the Word Problem is not decidable in general (that is: there exist finitely generated, and even finitely presented groups with undecidable Word Problem), see Novikov \cite{1955:Novikov} and Boone \cite{1959:Boone}.
-However, it is known to be decidable in many important classes of groups, for instance in automatic groups \cite{1992:Epsteinetal} (including finite, free, hyperbolic or braid groups), finitely presented residually finite groups (Simmons \cite{1973:Simmons}), 1-relator groups (see \cite[Theorem 4.14]{1966:MagnusKS} and also Lyndon and Schupp \cite{1977:LyndonSchupp}), etc.
+However, it is known to be decidable in many important classes of groups, for instance in automatic groups (see Epstein \emph{et al.} \cite{1992:Epsteinetal}), which includes finite, free, hyperbolic or braid groups, in finitely presented residually finite groups (Simmons \cite{1973:Simmons}), in 1-relator groups (see Magnus \emph{et al.} \cite[Theorem 4.14]{1966:MagnusKS} and also Lyndon and Schupp \cite{1977:LyndonSchupp}), etc.

 Here we consider this problem in the very natural context of subgroups of $\GL_d(\Z)$, the group of invertible matrices with integer coefficients.
 We set the following notation: $\Sigma$ is a finite non-empty subset of $\GL_d(\Z)$, $\alph = \Sigma \cup \Sigma^{-1}$, $H$ is the subgroup of $\GL_d(\Z)$ generated by $\Sigma$ and $\mat\colon \alph^* \to \GL_d(\Z)$ is the natural morphism, which maps the element $x \in \alph$ to the corresponding matrix in $\GL_d(\Z)$.
 That is, if $w$ is a word on alphabet $\alph$, then $\mat(w)$ is the value of $w$ in $\GL_d(\Z)$.
 The Word Problem in $H$ (relative to $\Sigma$), written $\WP_\Sigma$, is obviously decidable: $\mat(w)$ can be computed and compared to the identity matrix $\Id$.